Building Maintenance Costs: Key Formulas to Master Your Budget

 Share

+So, how do you move from a reactive, guesswork-based approach to a strategic, data-driven one?
 Fortunately, there are ways to effectively budget for building maintenance costs and schedule preventive maintenance tasks to keep your facility fully functioning.
 Here’s your guide on everything to know.

 What Is Building Maintenance?